Necesse Student in 2021

 100% of the MT

-Day surgery network applies
+Day procedure network applies

 Ophthalmological, endoscopic, dental procedures and ear, nose and throat procedures, as well as skin lesion removal and circumcisions